amirkx/docker-express-typescript-boilerplate/README.md

 ---

 # Express TypeScript Boilerplate
 This repo can be used as a starting point for backend development with Nodejs.
 It comes bundled with Docker and is CI/CD optimized.
-The development environment uses `docker-compose` to start dependent services like mongo.

 A few things to note in the project:
 * **[Github Actions Workflows](https://github.com/sidhantpanda/docker-express-typescript-boilerplate/tree/master/.github/workflows)** - Pre-configured Github Actions to run automated builds and publish image to Github Packages